Photo | Courtesy of the ROM

 They wrote that these prisoners were not entitled to the protection granted from the conventions against torture that the United States had signed and ratified because they “didn’t apply outside US territory.”
 They rationalised that this same law criminalising torture only applied to extreme methods that resulted in injuries as severe as organ failure, or death.
 They contended that, “the President had the authority as commander-in-chief, to order interrogators to use methods that would otherwise be illegal.”

 These Torture Memos were eventually litigated under the Freedom of Information Act, a process in which Jaffer played a significant role.
 In the spring of 2004, photos of abused prisoners held in Abu Ghraib along with details of the secret Torture Memos were published by major news outlets and, therefore, made available to the public.
 The Bush administration was soon forced to shut down these sites and face the legal repercussions of their actions.

-Jaffer recognises that there are instances where national secrecy is legitimate and necessary, but he remarked, “time and again, overbroad secrecy shielded official decisions that were misguided, or corrupt, or even unlawful.”
-He continued, “The costs of overbroad secrecy are actually much greater than is generally appreciated.
+Jaffer recognised that there are instances where national secrecy is legitimate and necessary, but remarked, “time and again, overbroad secrecy shielded official decisions that were misguided, or corrupt, or even unlawful.
+The costs of overbroad secrecy are actually much greater than is generally appreciated.
 The functions of official secrecy are often different than is generally understood and the distorting effects of official secrecy on public discourse, on the rule of law, and on democratic culture are more profound than we often realise.”

 One consequence of all the secrecy was that “public debate about the drone campaign focused to an unusual degree on policy makers rather than policy.”
 On this issue, he remarked, “secrecy made it difficult to debate the standards governing the kill lists or the accuracy of the government’s drones or the persuasiveness of its legal theories.”
 He noted that the American public supported this programme, not due to an intimate knowledge of its legal parameters, its effectiveness, or its consequences, but rather because President Obama had “asked for their support as a good and honourable man surrounded by good and honourable men and women.”

-“Some secrets are kept from us,” he claimed, “but some we keep from ourselves.
+“Some secrets are kept from us,” he said, “but some we keep from ourselves.
 We just don’t want to know.
 If we knew the full story of what had happened in the detention centres, perhaps we’d feel more obliged to do something about it […] Secrecy, like drone warfare, increases the distance between us and the violence inflicted in our names […] Official secrecy relieves us of this moral burden.
 After all, who would hold us morally responsible for torture we didn’t know was being inflicted?
 Who would hold us morally responsible for drone strikes we didn’t know were being carried out?”

 “It would have been an honour to give this lecture under any circumstances,” noted Jaffer, “but it probably doesn’t need to be said that events of the last week have given this event new relevance.”